VCTLabs/vct-enclustra-bsp-platform/README.rst

 * u-boot image, boot script, and env files
 * the ``handoff`` directory

-The latter directory includes the Quartus project and u-boot/devicetree integration "glue" required to build the full sysem images.
+The latter directory includes the Quartus project integration "glue" required\
+to build the full sysem images.
 See the README.socfpga_ file in the U-boot source tree for the handoff "bridge" manual process description.

 .. _README.socfpga: https://github.com/u-boot/u-boot/blob/master/doc/README.socfpga